arm-university/Arm-KSA-Framework/README.md

 •	Technical skills

-Each strand unpacks into a total of over 750 statements.
+The Framework unpacks into a total of over 750 statements.

 # Design and development process